Mrkonjić Grad: History

 From 1929 to 1941, Mrkonjić Grad was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

 When the German and Italian Zones of Influence were revised on 24 June 1942, Varcar Vakuf fell in Zone III, administered civilly by Croatia and militarily by Croatia and Germany.

 In World War II, the town became renowned by the first meeting of ZAVNOBiH on 25 November 1943, when Bosnia and Herzegovina was proclaimed as a common republic of Serbs, Croats and Muslims.

 During the Bosnian War from 1992 to 1995, the town was within the territory controlled by ethnic Serbs.
-The town is also known for the incident where the USAF lost one F-16 piloted by Scott O'Grady in June 1995.
+The town is also known for the incident where the USAF lost one F-16 piloted by Scott O'Grady on 2 June 1995.
 He was stranded in the area for six days before being rescued by the US Marines.
 From 8 to 12 October 1995, Mrkonjić Grad was in the hands of the Croatian Army (HV) and the Croatian Defence Council (HVO).
 Traces of various forms of torture were found on the bodies of murdered Serbs in the war crimes committed by Croatian forces.
 The livestock in the municipality was stolen or killed.
 All machines and equipment from the factories in Mrkonjić Grad were taken away or destroyed by Croatian troops.
 In the territory of Mrkonjić Grad, there was hardly any residential building that was not damaged or looted.
 No one from the Croatian side has been held legally accountable for these crimes.
 After the Dayton Peace Agreement the town was assigned to the entity of Republika Srpska.
 As a consequence, the Croat population of the town had no choice but to leave, and there are very few Croats living in Mrkonjić today, most of them elderly.
 In 1996, a mass grave containing the bodies of 181 Serbs—mostly civilians—was uncovered in Mrkonjić Grad.
 Almost all were killed by Bosnian Croat and Muslim forces in late 1995.

 Bosnian Serbs committed a massacre of 28 Croat and Bosniak civilians, who were abducted from their homes in Mrkonjić Grad, and executed in Oborci, on 13 September 1995.